Sudan IV Stain, Herxheimer Alcoholic

 Newcomer Supply Sudan IV Stain, Herxheimer Alcoholic procedure is used for identification of fat/lipid in frozen sections.
 Herxheimer method refers to an acetone/alcohol solvent mixture; the acetone component of this solution may dissolve out small amounts of lipid.

 Sudan dyes are a group of fat/lipid soluble solvent dyes, also known as lysochromes.
-These solvent dyes readily stain fat/lipid due to the fact that the dyes are more soluble in lipid than in the solvents from which they are applied.
+These solvent dyes readily stain fat/lipid since the dyes are more soluble in lipid than in the solvents from which they are applied.

 METHOD: